Court Ices Dangerous Arctic Drilling Plan

-During the previous administration, the oil industry made a mad dash to drill into the oil-rich depths beneath the Arctic tundra.
+During the Trump administration, the oil industry made a mad dash to drill into the oil-rich depths beneath the Arctic tundra.
 But there’s one big problem: As fossil fuel emissions heat our planet, permafrost — the once permanently frozen layer of Arctic soil — is melting, making it harder (and more expensive) for oil and gas companies to set up drilling operations.

 This literally shaky ground might encourage some companies to change their ways and invest in clean energy.
 But ConocoPhillips has a different solution.
 Refreeze the tundra — then drill it for oil.

 The company’s plan is a classic example of the fossil fuel industry’s capacity for single-minded greed, even as the climate careens toward disaster.
 Thanks to Earthjustice litigation and several courtroom wins, ConocoPhillip’s plan is temporarily on ice.
-But President Biden’s Department of Justice has filed a brief defending the Trump administration’s approval of the drilling plan, which clashes directly with Biden’s promise to aggressively tackle the climate crisis.
+More recently, the Biden administration ended its support of Conoco's destructive plan, dealing yet another blow to the ill-conceived project.

 ConocoPhillips’ Arctic drilling plan began back in 2018, when it sent a letter to the Bureau of Land Management requesting approval of the so-called “Willow Project.”
 Though an innocent-sounding name, Willow would nevertheless permanently scar the largest tract of public land in the U.S.